Net-baryon-, net-proton-, and net-charge kurtosis in heavy-ion collisions within a relativistic transport approach: Acknowledgements

-The authors would like to thank Nu Xu and Michael Hauer for fruitful discussions.
+The authors like to thank Nu Xu and Michael Hauer for fruitful discussions.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG), as well as by the Hessian LOEWE initiative through HIC for FAIR.
 We are also grateful to the Center for Scientific Computing (CSC) at Frankfurt for providing the computing resources.
-T.~Schuster is grateful for support from the Helmholtz Research School on Quark Matter Studies, and M.~Nahrgang gratefully acknowledges finanical support from the Stiftung Polytechnische Gesellschaft Frankfurt.
+M.~Nahrgang gratefully acknowledges financial support from the Stiftung Polytechnische Gesellschaft Frankfurt and T.~Schuster is grateful for support from the Helmholtz Research School on Quark Matter Studies.
 Moreover, this work was supported by GSI, BMBF and DESY.